13 Best Tenant Screening Services for Landlords in 2026

 That "savings" cost me $47,000.

 Three tenants slipped through with falsified employment verification.
 Two had evictions that didn't show up.
-One had an outstanding warrant the background check somehow missed.
+One had an outstanding warrant that the background check somehow missed.
 The evictions, legal fees, property damage and lost rent added up fast.

 This isn't a list of "top screening services."
 This is what actually matters when you are choosing who to trust with your $250,000 rental property.